footworkjs/footwork/README.md

 If you need further setup help, refer to the [Get Started](http://footworkjs.com/get-started "Get Started") page.

-### Building footwork from source and running tests
+### Building Footwork from source and running tests

 1) **Clone the repo from GitHub:**